St. Sebald Church

 Related Article: Churches of Nuremberg | St. Elizabeth

 Construction began in 1225, it was originally built as a Romanesque Basilica with two choirs.
-During the 17th century, several important changes to its construction were made, the side aisles were widened and the steeples made higher.
-The late gothic hall chancel was built between 1309-1345.
+During the 17th century, several important changes to its structure were made, the side aisles were widened and the steeples were made higher.
+The late Gothic hall chancel was built between 1309-1345.

 In the middle of the 17th century, galleries were added and the interior was remodeled in the Baroque fashion.